 When a student uses a program such as Microsoft Word or a Google document, all info can be saved as they are writing and also stored in a digital folder for use in other college scholarship applications.

 When typing fresh ideas right into an online scholarship application, all information can easily be lost when websites and computers freeze or crash out of the blue.

 There is nothing more frustrating than typing a well-thought-out scholarship essay only to have those thoughts erased because they were not saved.

-How to Win College Scholarships is full of scholarship advice and tips just like this one.
+The How to Win College Scholarships ebooks are full of scholarship advice and tips just like this one.

-Order your copy here and you’ll be on your way to winning as many college scholarships as possible!
+Download your copies here and you or your student will be on the way to winning as many college scholarships as possible!

 “I want to share my happy news with you.
 I won a chamber of commerce scholarship for $1000!
 What you taught me about preparing my scholarship application helped a lot!
 Thank you!” – T.R., Adult Student

 Find a TON of scholarships in this book:

 Monica Matthews is the author of How to Win College Scholarships.
 She helped her own son win over $100,000 in college scholarships and now shares her expertise with other parents and their students.
 She truly has “been there, done that” in regards to helping parents and students navigate the scholarship process.

 Her method of helping students in finding college scholarships, writing unique and compelling scholarship essays, creating amazing scholarship application packets and more, have taught desperate parents to help their own students win thousands of scholarship dollars.